atbcb/usab-uswds/_ada-guides/chapter-4-entrances-doors-and-gates.md

 [[§404.2.3]({{ site.baseurl }}/ada/#ada-404_2_3)]

 <div class="clearfix" markdown="1">
-![Clear width 32" min. shown measured from the stop to the face of the door open 90 degrees]({{ site.baseurl }}{{ page.image-directory }}chapter4/4edg9.jpg){: .img-right}
+![Clear width 32 inches minimum shown measured from the stop to the face of the door open 90 degrees]({{ site.baseurl }}{{ page.image-directory }}chapter4/4edg9.jpg){: .img-right}

 The clear width is measured from the stop to the face of doors or gates open 90⁰ (or to the leading edge of sliding or folding doors.
-No projection into the clear width is permitted below 34".
+No projection into the clear width is permitted below 34&Prime;.
 </div>

 #### Clear Width and Vertical Clearance of Doors and Gates [§404.2.3]

-![Door opening with notes: 32" min clear width, (36" min if doorway deeper than 24"), in alterations: latch side stop can reduce the clear width 5/8" max. vertical clearance 80" min (78" min. at door closers and stops, 34"- 80" height - Projections 4" max allowed on each side, No projections below 34" height]({{ site.baseurl }}{{ page.image-directory }}chapter4/4edg10.jpg){: .img-large}
+![Door opening with notes: 32 inches minimum clear width, (36 inches minimum if doorway deeper than 24 inches), in alterations: latch side stop can reduce the clear width 5/8 inches maximum vertical clearance 80 inches minimum (78 inches minimum at door closers and stops, 34 inches- 80 inches height - Projections 4 inches maximum allowed on each side, No projections below 34 inches height]({{ site.baseurl }}{{ page.image-directory }}chapter4/4edg10.jpg){: .img-large}

 ### Maneuvering Clearances